 There was a P&A advertisement in the same December 17,1925 issue of the Hempstead Sentinel for Russet Apple Cider.

 By the mid-1930’s the company had apparently changed its name to the Ackley Beverage Company.
-I’ve found shards of a bottle embossed Ackley Beverage Co, Hempstead NY on the base that includes a 1938 embossed date.
-The embossing is very similar to the Pflug & Ackley embossing.
+I’ve found shards of a bottle embossed Ackley Beverage Co, Hempstead, N. Y., that includes a 1938 embossed date, so the name change had certainly occurred by then.